 Contractor shall bill County on or before the tenth (10th) working day of each month following the provision of services for the prior month.
 Payment by County to Contractor shall be monthly.
-Claims that are received after the tenth (10th) working day of the month are considered to be late submissions and may be subject to a delay in
+Claims that are received after the tenth (10th) working day of the month are considered to be late submissions and may be subject to a delay in payment.
+Claims that are received one hundred eighty (180) days or more after the date of service are considered to be late claims.
+County reserves the right to deny invoices with late claims or claims for which completed service reporting forms or electronic service files are not received.
+Claims and reports are to be sent to:

-County of San Mateo

-Behavioral Health and Recovery Services

-BHRS Program Analyst

-310 Harbor Blvd., Bldg.
-E

-Belmont, CA 94002
+County of San Mateo Behavioral Health and Recovery Services BHRS Program Analyst 310 Harbor Blvd., Bldg.
+E Belmont, CA 94002